Councilwoman Patricia Fairclough

 Current & Previous Experience

-Vice Mayor Patricia Fairclough was elected to a two-year term as Vice Mayor in November 2015, as well as a four-year term as Councilwoman in Council Seat #6.
+Councilwoman Patricia Fairclough was elected to a two-year term as Vice Mayor in November 2015, as well as a four-year term as Councilwoman in Council Seat #6.
 She was first elected to council in November 2011 to serve a four-year term in Council Seat #6.
-She is daughter of Barbara Fairclough and the late Dennis Fairclough.
-Vice Mayor Fairclough is the chair of the Community Development Block Grant (CDBG) Grants Liaison, the Community Relations Board, the Mayor’s Youth Council and the Human Resources Liaison.
+She is daughter of the late Barbara and Dennis Fairclough.
+Councilwoman Fairclough is the chair of the Community Development Block Grant (CDBG) Grants Liaison, the Community Relations Board, the Mayor’s Youth Council and the Human Resources Liaison.
 She is also the chair of the Education Committee.

 Current Appointments to Boards & Committees